fnv234/61040-backend/design/concepts/PlaceDirectory/implementation.md

    * @param priceRange The new price range of the place (optional).
    * @param hours The new operating hours of the place (optional).
    * @param photos The new set of photo URLs for the place (optional).
-   * @returns An empty object upon successful update, or an error object.
+   * @returns An empty dictionary upon successful update, or an error object.
    */
   async edit_place({
     placeId,